basarat/typescript-book/docs/classes.md

 ### Abstract
 `abstract` can be thought of as an access modifier.
 We present it separately because opposed to the previously mentioned modifiers it can be on a `class` as well as any member of the class.
 Having an `abstract` modifier primarily means that such functionality *cannot be directly invoked*.

-`abstract` members are commonly used as a means of providing a contract for some functionality that a child class must provide. `abstract` *class* es cannot be directly instantiated.
+`abstract` members are commonly used as a means of providing a contract for a functionality that a child class must provide. `abstract` classes cannot be directly instantiated.
 Instead the user must create some `class` that inherit from the `abstract class`.

 ### Define using constructor